12 Common Habits That Make Your Anxiety Worse

 Overthinking and ruminating on negative ideas can be major triggers for many people who suffer from anxiety.
 It can be difficult to break out of a pattern of worrying and stress and feel peaceful.

-Social situations
+Social Situations

+Whether at a large or small gathering, social circumstances can be stressful for many people.
 The fear of being judged, feeling out of place, or simply being overwhelmed by the energy of a group can cause anxiety levels to rise.

 Trauma